-Emission factors used in our calculations are documented in the sustainability reporting platform.
-Our emission factors are sourced primarily from respectable public databases, but also from supplier data, EPDs, and PCFs in some cases.
-Key emission factor sources include the DEFRA Emission Factor Set for Advanced Users, Boverket (the Swedish National Board of Housing, Building and Planning) building climate database, and EPDs for purchased electricity and heat from suppliers such as Vattenfall and Pite Energi.
+in our calculations are documented in the sustainability reporting a factors are sourced primarily from respectable public databases, data, EPDs, and PCFs in some cases.
+Key emission factor sources hission Factor Set for Advanced Users, Boverket (the Swedish sing, Building and Planning) building climate database, and EPDs ty and heat from suppliers such as Vattenfall and Pite Energi.